 Sexual harassment on the job is illegal.
 Courts and government agencies have made this clear.
-This information booklet will help you take simple preventive steps to ensure a dignified and businesslike work environment, comply with the law, and recognize situations of potential liability.
-Some employers in Vermont already have taken such measures.
-For example, the State, one of Vermont's largest employers, has taken several steps suggested in this guide to address the problem of sexual harassment.
+In preparing this information booklet, the New Hampshire Advisory Committee to the U.S. Commission on Civil Rights believes it will help employers take simple preventive steps to ensure a dignified and businesslike work environment, comply with the law, and recognize situations of potential liability.
+Some employers in New Hampshire already have taken such measures.
+For example, the State, one of New Hampshire's largest employers, has taken several steps suggested in this guide to address the problem of sexual harassment.
 The guide contains the following sections:

-Sexual Harassment-Some Basic Questions

-Sexual Harassment and the Law

-Actions You Can Take in Your Organization

-Model Questionnaire on Sexual Harassment

-Sample Policy on Sexual Harassment

-Bibliography on Sexual Harassment

-Equal Employment Opportunity Commission's Guidelines on Sexual

-Harassment

-We hope you will find this guide useful.
-Any suggestions you have to improve this booklet or that would help other employers will be appreciated.
-Let us know if you need further information or assistance.

-Sincerely,

-PHILIP H. HOFF

-Chairperson

-Vermont State Advisory Committee

-to the U.S. Commission

-on Civil Rights

-New England Regional Office

-55 Summer Street

-8th Floor

-Boston, Massachusetts 02110

-BETTY JONES

-Chairperson

-Governor's Commission

-on the Status of Women

-A.P.O.